ekumahost/my-complete-high-school-portal/README.md

 php7 was it built on, no framework. this is raw php work with mysql database

 # Installation
-We have tested on PHP7 Apache web server
+We have tested on PHP 7.3.7 Apache web server
 1. create your mysql database and import /TOOLS/hisp.sql(with dummy data), fresh_install.sql for fresh school production
 2. edit /php.files/classes/pdoDB.php for your database configurations
 2. edit /control/includes/configuration.php for your database configurations again and others in the config files